-DRAFT STATUTORY REPORT OF ASSISTANT DIRECTOR (RESOURCES)
+STATUTORY REPORT OF THE DIRECTOR OF RESOURCES

-- 1. In setting its Budget Requirement, the Council is required under the Local Government Act 2003 (Section 25) to consider: - The formal advice of the statutory responsible financial officer (Assistant Director (Resources)) on the robustness of the estimates included in the budget and the adequacy of the reserves for which the budget provides; - (ii) The Council has to determine what levels of borrowing, if any, it wishes to make under the new Prudential Code that now governs local authority borrowing. - 2.
-Robustness of the Estimates
+- 1. In setting its Budget Requirement, the Council is required under the Local Government Act 2003 (Section 25) to consider: - The formal advice of the statutory responsible financial officer (Director of Resources) on the robustness of the estimates included in the budget and the adequacy of the reserves for which the budget provides; - (ii) The Council has to determine what levels of borrowing, if any, it wishes to make under the new Prudential Code that now governs local authority borrowing.

+2. Robustness of the Estimates